-A concussion is any injury to the brain that disrupts normal brain function on a temporary or permanent basis.
-Concussions are typically caused by a blow or jolt to the head.
-The following is information from the American Academy of Pediatrics about concussions, including guidance on treatment and prevention.
+A concussion is any injury to the brain that disrupts normal brain function typically on a temporary basis.
+Concussions are usually caused by a blow or jolt to the head but may occur from a hit to the body that produces a reflex force to the head.

 When do concussions occur?

 Concussions can happen in any sport but more often occur in collision sports, such as football, rugby, or ice hockey.
 They also are common in contact sports that don't require helmets, such as soccer, basketball, wrestling, cheerleading, and lacrosse.
 Many concussions also occur outside organized sports.
 For example, a child riding a bike or skateboard can fall down and hit their head on the street or an obstacle.

 The symptoms of a concussion range from subtle to obvious and usually happen right after the injury but some may take hours to a few days to develop.
 Athletes who have had concussions may report feeling normal before their brain has fully recovered.
 With most concussions, the player is not knocked out or unconscious.